abakobo/Box2D/b2_mx2_additional_manual.md

 to use it copy the (first) box2d folder to your .monkey2 main file directory (like the HelloBox2D**** demos

+-- following infos are obsolete, see examples for required imports --
 -------
 -Box2D-
 -------